zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 ### ZikulaRoutesModule
 The new ZikulaRoutesModule takes care of loading the routes from all Zikula modules.
 It is saving all the routes of the modules in a database table and provides them to Symfony using the `RouteLoader.php` file.
 The action mainly happens in the `Routing` folder of the module.
-You'll find the following files: `CacheClearer.php`, `InstallerListener.php`, `RouteFinder.php` and `RouteLoader.php`.
+You'll find the following files:
+`InstallerListener.php`, `RouteFinder.php` and `RouteLoader.php`.

 1. `InstallerListener.php`: